fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 #### Team agent options

-The team agent options specifies options that apply only to this team.
+The team agent options specify options that only apply to this team.
 When team-specific agent options have been specified, the agent options specified at the organization level are ignored for this team.

-The documentation for this section is identical to the [Agent options](#agent-options) documentation for the organization settings, except that the yaml section where it is set must be as follows (note the `kind: team` key, and the location of the `agent_options` key under `team`, which must have a `name` key to identify the team to configure):
+The documentation for this section is identical to the [Agent options](#agent-options) documentation for the organization settings, except that the YAML section where it is set must be as follows.
+(Note the `kind: team` key and the location of the `agent_options` key under `team` must have a `name` key to identify the team to configure.)

 ```yaml
 apiVersion: v1